Surprising Scholarly Agreement on Facts That Support Jesus’ Resurrection

 Why are these and other historical facts held in common among scholars who do not even share the same background views?
 On what grounds could liberals and conservatives agree on these matters?

-An additional avenue comes from the regular use of different tools and rules used by historians and others in order to recognize the occurrence of past historical facts.
+Another avenue comes from the regular use of different tools and rules used by historians and others to recognize the occurrence of past historical facts.
 These are often called the criteria of authenticity.
-Here are six of these that are useful in explaining how scholars come to this kind of agreement:
+Here are six of these that help explain how scholars come to this kind of agreement:

 - Some events are established by the reliable testimonies from people who were close to or who even participated in the events.